Where is Dan Petrescu now?

 Unfortunately, he he had troubles both on the pitch with only 3 wins out of 15 and off the pitch with financial issues and he left by mutual consent after four months.

-Shortly after leaving Russia, Petrescu joined struggling Arabian Gulf League side Al Nasr Dubai as their new manager.
+Shortly after leaving Russia, Petrescu joined his current side Arabian Gulf League side Al Nasr Dubai as their new manager.

 Dan Petrescu: Premier League Statistics